-- Survey technology, such as remote cameras and audio recorders
+- Which survey techniques and technology, such as remote cameras and audio recorders can be used

-- Surveying constraints, such as seasonal variation in detecting some species of plants and animals
+- Seasonal variation in detecting some species of plants and animals

 - Impact of timber harvesting on each target species (depending on the species life characteristics and silviculture method